On this page:

-Students who intend to enter into the Physics Bachelor of Arts degree program but do not meet the criteria to be directly admitted from high school will be admitted as a PRE major.
-Once the student has satisfied the following criteria, they can be admitted into the Physics Bachelor of Arts degree program:
+If you intend to enter into the physics B.A. degree program but do not meet the criteria to be directly admitted from high school, you will be admitted as a pre-major.
+Once you have satisfied the following criteria, you can be admitted into the program:

 - Earned a grade of “C” or higher in the following courses: BIO 1120, BIO 1120L, CHM 1210, and CHM 1210L.

 - Completion of at least 15 semester hours with a minimum cumulative GPA of 2.8.

 Current Wright State students interested in adding or changing their major can also be admitted into the program by meeting the above criteria.

 Articulation (Transfer) Agreements

 Wright State has articulation agreements with a number of institutions.
 Articulation agreements will assure you a seamless transfer from one institution to another.
 To view current articulation agreements and determine which courses will transfer, visit the Articulation Agreements page or www.transfer.org.